sunainamishra/microsoft-graph-docs/api-reference/beta/api/user-list.md

 ## Optional query parameters

 This method supports the [OData Query Parameters](https://developer.microsoft.com/graph/docs/concepts/query_parameters) to help customize the response including `$search`, `$count`, and `$filter`.
-You can use `$search` on displayName and description properties.
+You can use `$search` on the **displayName** property.
 When items are added or updated for this resource, they are specially indexed for use with the `$count` and `$search` query parameters.
 There can be a slight delay between when an item is added or updated and when it is available in the index.

 ## Request headers